Why I Stopped Trusting OTC Hair and Skincare Brands

 Rethinking Retinol: The Risks, the Research, and a Natural Solution

-Many “trusted” brands were using harsh chemicals, cheap fillers, and undisclosed fragrance blends that could irritate, sensitise, or even disrupt the skin barrier long-term.
+The deeper I explored, the more I discovered troubling truths.
+Many so-called “trusted” brands used harsh chemicals, cheap fillers, and undisclosed fragrance blends.
+These ingredients can irritate, sensitize, or even disrupt the skin barrier over time.

-This means a single word — “Fragrance” — on a label can hide dozens of synthetic compounds, including potential allergens, hormone disruptors, and irritants.
+One particularly eye-opening revelation was learning that in the U.S., the FDA does not require cosmetic companies to disclose the chemicals inside “fragrance.”
+This means a single word on a label can hide dozens of synthetic compounds, including potential allergens, hormone disruptors, and irritants.
+Source: FDA on Fragrance Ingredients.

 Real-World Product Analysis: What’s Really Inside Popular Brands

-To show you exactly why ingredient awareness matters, I’ve broken down real examples of popular, mainstream products.
+To illustrate the importance of ingredient awareness, let’s break down some real examples of popular, mainstream products.

-These breakdowns are not to attack brands, but to empower you with the knowledge to make safer, healthier choices.
+These analyses are not a critique of the brands, but rather an effort to empower you with knowledge for making safer, healthier choices.

 Example 1: Living Proof Curl Definer